Layr-Labs/eigenlayer-contracts/docs/middleware/BLSPubkeyRegistry.md

 Note that the contract does not check that the quorums that the operator's public key is being subtracted from are a subset of the quorums the operator is registered for, that logic is expected to be done in the RegistryCoordinator.

-## Integrations
+## Upstream Dependencies

-The main integration with the BLSPubkeyCompendium is used by the AVSs signature checker (TODO: Link docs).
+The main integration with the BLSPublicKeyRegistry is used by the AVSs [BLSSignatureChecker](./BLSSignatureChecker.md).
 An offchain actor provides a public key, a quorum id, and an index in the array of aggregate quorum public key hashes, and the AVS's signature checker verifies that a certain quorum's aggregate public key hash at a certain block number was in fact the hash of the provided public key.
 Look at `getApkHashForQuorumAtBlockNumberFromIndex`.